AikidoSec/firewall-node/docs/micro.md

 ```

 It's recommended to enable this on your staging environment for a considerable amount of time before enabling it on your production environment (e.g. one week).

+## Rate limiting and user blocking

+If you want to add the rate limiting feature to your app, take a look at the generic [rate limiting documentation](./generic-integration.md).

 ## Debug mode